 Quantum Materials Interfaces

-and Nano Devices Laboratory
+and Nano Devices Lab

 (1) Our research group is currently dedicated to laying the foundations as a starting lab.
 As initial members, you can learn a lot while building the lab and achieve great results with solid support and close care directly from your academic advisor, Prof. Yoon, much more than ever.
 If you are an ambitious dreamer and want to become a rising scientist or a leading engineer, please do not hesitate to join our group.

-(5) Our novel devices may lead the next-generation semiconductor industry and potentially solve social problems by offering technical solutions for unemployment, poverty, environment, climate change, resource shortage, war, aging, etc.
+(5) Our novel devices may lead the next-generation semiconductor industry and potentially solve social problems by offering technical solutions to unemployment, poverty, environmental pollution, climate change, resource shortage, war, aging, etc.

 (7) Our group environment promotes work-life balance, believing that excellent research results are driven by insights and motivations from a balanced life.
 Please check our contact page for more details.
-Please check the Contact page for more details.
+Please check the Contact for more details.

 Artificially Intelligent Sensors